-Up to 44 passengers can be carried in the Convair 580, but usually there is a major cargo component of live crayfish and processed fish that may limit available seating.
+Up to 44 passengers can be carried in the Convair 580, but usually there is a major cargo component of live crayfish and processed fish that reduces available seating.

 Transport and communication

 In the 2010s shipping services operated between the islands and the ports of Napier and Timaru.
-Air Chathams, established in 1984, operated flights between the islands and Wellington, Christchurch and Auckland.
-It used Convair 580s for these services.
+Air Chathams, established in 1984, used Convair 580s on scheduled flights between the islands and Wellington, Christchurch and Auckland.
 There were also special charters and additional unscheduled flights.

 Tourism and conservation

-In the early 2000s Waitangi had a hotel and several motels that were a good base for tourists, though to gain the most from a visit the use of local guides and transport was essential.
+In the early 2000s Waitangi had a hotel and several motels that provided a good base for tourists.
+To gain the most from a visit, local guides and transport were essential.
 Eco-tourism, focusing on the island’s unique landscape, birds and plants, was popular.

 Past, present, future

-Chatham Islander Alfred ‘Bunty’ Preece said of living on the island: ‘For the past 200 years, though, the story has been one of plunder.
+Long-lived local Alfred ‘Bunty’ Preece said of living on Chatham Island: ‘For the past 200 years …, the story has been one of plunder.
 First there was wholesale exploitation of whales and seals ... the landscape of our islands is beautiful but now barren.
-More recently we have had the plunder of crayfish and blue cod, pāua and other shellfish ... we took fish, we never planted trees.
+More recently we have had the plunder of crayfish and blue cod, pāua and other shellfish ...
+[W]e took fish, we never planted trees.
 Now we are anxious about what we will leave our grandchildren.1

 The New Zealand Department of Conservation maintained a well-resourced office at Te One.

-In 1996, 440 hectares of private land were protected by conservation covenants; in 2008 that had grown to more than 3,000 hectares.
+In 1996, 440 hectares of private land was protected by conservation covenants; by 2008 that had grown to more than 3,000 hectares.

-The black robin and the tāiko (magenta petrel) were both brought back from the brink of extinction through the major efforts of volunteers and officials alike.
-A sole tāiko breeding site is behind a predator-free fence on a ‘land-island’ known as the Sweetwater reserve.
+The black robin and the tāiko (magenta petrel) were both brought back from the brink of extinction through major efforts by volunteers and public servants.
+The sole tāiko breeding site is behind a predator-free fence on a ‘land-island’ known as the Sweetwater reserve.